michaeljclark/glcube/README.md

 # glcube

-_glcube_ is OpenGL cube demo in C11 using programmable shaders.
-The demo uses the _linmath.h_ and _gl2_nano.h_ headers which contain a simple vertex and index buffer abstraction, functions for loading and compiling shaders plus basic mouse navigation.
+_glcube_ is an OpenGL demo written in C11 that renders a rotating cube using programmable shaders. it depends on _gl2_nano_, a lightweight helper library that provides a simple vertex and index buffer abstraction, along with utilities for loading, compiling, and linking OpenGL shader programs.

 ![glcube](/images/glcube.png)